ofirDubi/Tremp/README.md

 I need to figure out alot of stuff -
 1. how can i connect to Google API (or is there another possible way to achive maps data).
 2. how can i connect to bus API
-3. Should the algorith run on the phone or on a server - for starters i will do it on the server, and will develop a python client side beacuse idk how to do an app
+3. Should the algorithem run on the phone or on a server - for starters i will do it on the server, and will develop a python client side beacuse idk how to do an app

 ok...
 This problem is conceptually kind of solved - There is this thing called Multimodal transportaion. and google maps at some locations will allow you to include an Uber ride in your trip.
 So basically i need to replace that Uber ride with a ride from the starting location to a location in X min radius.